shopware/shopware/changelog/_unreleased/2024-05-13-improve-payment-handlers.md

 ## Payment: Capture step of prepared payments removed
 * The method `capture` has been removed from the `PreparedPaymentHandler` interface.
-* Also for apps, this method is no longer being called
+This method is no longer being called for apps.
-* Use `pay` instead
+* Use the `pay` method instead for capturing previously validated payments.

 ## App System: Payment: payment states
-* Previously, for asynchronous payments, the default payment state `unconfirmed` was used for the `pay` call and `paid` for `finalized`.
-* This is no longer the case.
-Payment states are now no longer set by default.
+* For asynchronous payments, the default payment state `unconfirmed` was used for the `pay` call and `paid` for `finalized`.
+This is no longer the case.
+Payment states are no longer set by default.

 ## App system: Payment:  finalize step
 * The `finalize` step now transmits the `queryParameters` under the object key `requestData` as other payment calls